5 August 2023

 Students should develop an appreciation for how the details of a game such as when players move and why they know can have a large impact on outcomes.

 This course aims to equip students with a wide range of game theoretic skills, which will be used in formulating and solving models of their own.
 By exposing students to a wide variety of topics and applications, this course gives students some idea of the vast range of phenomena one can use game theory to model and explain.
 This course will also improve powers of logic and encourage students to think strategically in their future everyday life.

 You must check with the relevant office of your institution if you will be awarded credit, but many institutions will allow this.
-In general, you’ll earn 3 credits in the US system, and 7.5 ECTS in the European system.
+In general, you’ll earn 3-4 credits in the US system, and 7.5 ECTS in the European system.
 Warwick will provide any necessary supporting evidence to help evaluate the worth of the course.

-GBP 2070: Tuition fee (includes a 10% early booking discount, social programme and guest lecture series)
+GBP 2950: Standard rate - Tuition fee includes the social programme and guest lecture series.

-We offer enhanced discounts for Warwick alumni, Warwick study abroad partners and group bookings of 10+ students
+We offer enhanced discounts for Warwick alumni, Offer Holders, Summer School Alumni and Students at partners institutions and group bookings of 10+ students